BCDevOps/platform-services/security/robomountie/README.md

 Argo events has an interesting kube-native way of building a webhook listener and passing those events into sensors, also ensuring that dependencies are met.
 - Pretty easy to get going for testing
 - It likely "too" feature filled, but this may help down the road with new unknown feature requests
+  - Many different event sources (ie. schedules), not just wehbooks
 - Ties into NATS
 - Can also be a subscriber to NATS and can run jobs based on events in the message queue

+#### Resgate
+Is an option to build a REST API in front of NATS.
+Haven't spent much more time looking into this.

 #### JS Wehbook
 We've used a javascript based wehbook server to kick off ansible jobs (the status page uses this).
 It's really lightweight and simple (ie. receive webhook, run script).
 I suspect that any additional feature requests down the road may limit the functionality of this.